BrnGomes0/pandas_study/Readme.md

-# Getting Started the project
+# Getting Started this project

 #### Creating a amb venv